volskaya/neovim-config/README.md

 - **Multicursors** ✏️: Multicursor mode with `Meta + jk` or `Meta + d`.
 - **Bigfile Antilag** 🚀: Automatically disables expensive operations for large files.
 - **Sessions** 💾: Session restoration based on the directory nvim was opened.
-- **Cmp** 🧩: Customized auto completion with LSP, copilot, native snippets, custom weights and more.
+- **Completion** 🧩: Customized auto completion with LSP, copilot, native snippets, custom weights and more.
 Tooltip visual customized similar to VSCode.

 ## Colorscheme 🎨